alexcg1/jina-wikipedia-sentences/README.md

 1. Run all the steps in setup and index first.
 Don't run anything in the query step!
 2. Run `docker build -t jina-wikipedia-sentences .` in the root directory of this repo

-Run it with `docker run -p 45678:45678 jina-wikipedia-sentences` and then search via the REST API.
+3. Run it with `docker run -p 45678:45678 jina-wikipedia-sentences`
+4. Search using instructions from [REST API](#with-rest-api) above